 Skip to content

-An Orcho workspace is the operating folder for a project group.
+An Orcho workspace is the operating folder behind one project or a related project group.
 It is not the project repository itself.
 It holds run state, local Orcho settings, generated worktrees, prompt override rails, task-file conventions, and MCP setup hints.

 Terminal window